divya2206/divya2206.github.io/index.md

 ## Selected Coursework

 I have taken courses in various topics during my academic studies.
-Here is a list of selected coursework from my Ph.D. at JHU and Master's at Upenn:
+Here is a list of selected coursework from my Ph.D. at JHU and Master's at UPenn:

 **Robotics and AI:** Nonlinear control and planning in robotics, Foundations of reinforcement learning, Learning in robotics, Machine learning